yleer/FoodChooser/README.md

 + Facilitate your choice between many menus.
 + After choosing a type of food, find near by restaurants.
 + Or find a recipe for that menu and make it by yourself.

+So that by using this app people will save time from browsing these information separately.